nlfiedler/exaf-rs/FORMAT.md

 ## Overview

-The basic file structure starts with a header that describes the file, followed by a table-of-contents (hereafter called _manifest_), followed by the (compressed) file data (_content_).
+The basic file structure starts with a header that describes the file, followed by a table-of-contents (hereafter called _manifest_), followed by the, usually compressed, file data (_content_).
 The manifest describes the directories, files, and symbolic links that are recorded in the content.
 The file and link entries have additional fields that indicate where their content is stored within the content block.
 At a minimum there will be a header followed by one manifest and content block, but it is possible to have multiple manifest/content pairs, one following immediately after the other.

 | Section | Description |
 | ------- | ----------- |